Summary

 The deaths Carney has documented have not resulted from the cold exposure itself, but from loss of consciousness in the water.
 When most people think of the dangers of cold, rather than the water, the first thing that comes to mind is hypothermia.

 In her book The Upside of Stress (2012, p186), Stanford Professor Kelly McGonigal claims that "Below five degrees, water becomes so painfully cold that it feels like it is burning your skin.
 If you were to immerse your whole body in water this cold, it would kill you in less than a minute."
-Her claim is corroborated by the official-sounding National Center for Cold Water Safety, which repeats the assertion that "Few people realize that water between 50-60F (10-15.5C) can kill you in less than a minute" (NCCWS 2023).
+Her claim is seemingly corroborated by the official-sounding National Center for Cold Water Safety, which repeats the assertion that "Few people realize that water between 50-60F (10-15.5C) can kill you in less than a minute" (NCCWS 2023).
 Even Wikipedia has stubbornly latched on to this claim that the shock of the cold water could lead to "sudden death,"

-The world record for whole-body immersion in ice cubes is 150 minutes.
-While Wim Hof is most famous for popularizing cold exposure, the record is now held by an Austrian man named Josef Koeberl.
-If cold immersion is so dangerous, we might wonder how these men could survive such extended exposures?
+The world record for whole-body immersion in ice cubes is now 245 minutes. .
+While Wim Hof is most famous for popularizing cold exposure, the record is now held by Andre Belibi.

 When I was starting out, my longest ice bath was 14 minutes, and the adverse effects were considerable.
 When I emerged, it felt like every muscle in my body was trembling.
 I had lost all fine motor control, which made using my mobile phone or driving my car impossible.